Breed for proven production and worm resistance.

 There are no new drenches coming.

-To protect the profitability of our flocks & farms – and push-back against drench resistance – we need long-term solutions that work.
+To protect the profitability of our farms – and push-back against drench resistance – we need worm resistant sheep, bred for production.

 It’s time for genetics.